 – Promoting their books across the country and in a variety of media.

-CavanKerry Press currently has over 100 volumes in print with several more under contract.
-The authors are geographically, culturally, economically, and stylistically diverse.
+As of March 2024, CavanKerry Press has currently published 124 volumes in print with several more under contract.
+Our 91 authors are geographically, culturally, economically, and stylistically diverse.

 The press publishes 5 to 6 books each year through one of the five categories:

 – Emerging Voices, works from early or mid-career poets